It may sound weird to many people, but reptiles could be pets too. Reptiles are vertebrates that include lizards, snakes, etc.

 Iguanas are among the pet reptiles that exist.
 They come from Central and South America and are very popular as pets.
 They need extra attention, as well as exceptional food and lodging.

-Iguanas can get huge and powerful, and it can be hard to control them at times.
+Iguanas can get huge and powerful, and it can sometimes be hard to control them.
 As their tails get longer, they can grow up to 1.5 or 1.8 meters long, including their body length.

 These lizards have a dewlap and lengthy scales that run from the middle of their necks to their tails.

-Also, iguanas have a lot of different scales that cover different parts of their bodies.
-On their backs, the scales are thicker and more packed than on their fronts.
+Also, iguanas have many different scales covering different parts of their bodies.
+The scales are thicker and more packed on their backs than on their fronts.

-This scale can come in a wide range of colors and isn’t always easy to see from afar.
-Iguanas have excellent eyesight and can see shapes, shadows, colors, and movement from a long way away.
+This scale can come in many colors and isn’t always easy to see from afar.
+Iguanas have excellent eyesight and can see shapes, shadows, colors, and movement far away.

 Their ability to see well allows them to move through wooded areas and find food.
 They use visual signals to communicate with other members of the same animal.